-Staff believes the sixth discretionary one-year time extension for Tentative Tract Map No. 4048-R2 should be approved based on the factors cited in the analysis above.
-Approval of this time extension will extend the expiration date to January 10, 2017.
+Staff believes the discretionary two-year time extension permitted under AB 1303 for Tentative Tract Map No. 4048-R2 should be approved based on the factors cited in the analysis above.
+Approval of this time extension will extend the expiration date to January 10, 2019.